Step 1: Setting Goals & Expectations

 - Tasks and activities are aligned with supervisor, department, and University expectations

-Individuals will review their job description at the beginning of each year.
-If the job description is misaligned to responsibilities/areas of focus, the individual will propose edits.
-After the individual has completed their review, a supervisor will review and approve the job description to ensure that responsibilities are clearly and appropriately reflected.
-The supervisor will then use this description when evaluating performance throughout the year.
+Individuals will review their Job Responsibilities Worksheet (JRW) at the beginning of each performance management cycle.
+If JRW is misaligned to responsibilities/areas of focus, the individual will propose edits.
+After the individual has completed their review of the JRW, a supervisor will review and approve the JRW to ensure that responsibilities are clearly and appropriately reflected.
+The supervisor will then use the JRW when evaluating performance throughout the year.
 If the role has changed drastically, the job will be submitted for a job review for additional approval.

 Competencies and Behaviors

-Penn State employees will have a conversation with their managers about the competencies and corresponding behaviors they are expected to exhibit at the beginning of each performance management cycle.
-The competencies are those already in use by Penn State as part of the compensation program.
-After this conversation, they will document how the competencies should be exhibited (behaviors).
+Staff employees will have a conversation with their supervisors about the competencies and corresponding behaviors they are expected to exhibit at the beginning of each performance management cycle.

-This portion of YOU@PSU covers what an individual needs to accomplish to support departmental goals.
-Use the goal development worksheet to help get you started.
+This portion of the process focuses on what an individual needs to accomplish to support departmental goals.
+Use the goal setting worksheet to help get you started.

 Goal setting ensures Penn State: